IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 * Adjustment of qdelay target for better performance when competing with other loss-based congestion-controlled flows.

-The above-mentioned features will be described in more detail in Sections 3.1 to 3.3.
-The full details are described in Section 4.
+The above-mentioned features will be described in more detail in Section  {{scream-detailed-description}}.

 The SCReAM congestion control method uses techniques similar to LEDBAT {{RFC6817}} to measure the qdelay.
 As is the case with LEDBAT, it is not necessary to use synchronized clocks in the sender and receiver in order to compute the qdelay.
 However, it is necessary that they use the same clock frequency, or that the clock frequency at the receiver can be inferred reliably by the sender.
 Failure to meet this requirement leads to malfunction in the SCReAM congestion control algorithm due to incorrect estimation of the network queue delay.
 Use of {{RFC8888}} as feedback ensures that the same time base is used in sender and receiver.